 Pick-Up Combo Bliss

 The Deuce adds a customized Seymour Duncan StagMag pick up which optimizes the response of phosphor bronze strings.
-It has a separate volume, tone and coil split from the piezo controls.
+It uses a master tone and volume with a blend pot between the piezo and the magnetic pickup.
+The magnetic pickup is coil-split-able by pulling the tone pot.
+Stereo options available as well.
 This model can be wired for separate outputs for each pick up or blended through one output.
 It’s brilliant in sound, unique, and offers an expanded use for the Renaissance steel string.
 READ MORE BELOW

 That pickup signal is matched to an 18 volt preamp which provides a bit of a signal boost as well as conditioning the pickup impedance to run down long cables and match the input characteristics of typical amplifiers.
 Earlier instruments used two 9 Volt batteries; newer ones use two “AA” cells with a 6X voltage multiplier circuit to achieve the same headroom as with the two 9 volt batteries.